jens-classen/vergo/README.md

   Contains code for representing and manipulating formulas in different base logics (propositional logic, FOL, L).

+- planning:

+  Planning related code such as PDDL parser.

 - projection:

   Code implementing regression and progression methods.